mcarreon23/My---Python---Portfolio/README.md

 - Hey features are that it sorts through a list and is able to identify the biggest and smallest number
 - Another one would be the ability to append new high scores and remove the previous names so that it is only top 100 scores.

+Image Recommendor

+This program has 5 U.S cities which are Chicago, New York, Los Angeles , Seattle , and Colorado Springs.
+At random this program will select one of these 5 cities and give a brief description of the city which is meant to help the user decide which city they want to go to.
+- Something unique is that along with the brief description there will also be a picture added to show the city that got chosen.
+The chosen city is also chosen at random.

+Pokemon

+This program trains Eevee which is a pokemon character and every day as it gets older and is training more it evolves into an older version of the pokemon.
+The pokemon can also do a battle and if they win they can go up a couple more levels which hepes the pokemon evolve quicker.
+- Key Features are that the pokemon can grow and evolve in different ways and each time we check what there will be a picture displayed of the appearance of the pokemon.

+US States

+This program uses the 50 states as data to be used in different functions to identify different aspects of a states.
+Those aspects are a state's capital,a capital's quiz , the year it was founded and a state's nickname.
+There are several lists that each are used to help those functions function correctly;try according to what state a user has chosen.
+- Something unique about this program is that the capitals quiz has three levels of difficulty and the user can choose which level they want.
+Helps improve the user’s capacity to know state capitals.